borntofrappe/playground/borntofrappe/README.md

 - [ ] design illustrations for the sections of the landing page

-- [ ] re-consider CSS grid for the blog page

-- [ ] background pattern for the landing page

-- [ ] background pattern for the headers

 ## TODOS Later

 - [ ] read up on fonts and web fonts